 I tried a bunch of beers at the European Beer Bloggers Conference, so here are a few that haven’t been mentioned elsewhere – the keynote beer and the rest of the Speed Blogging beverages:

 One of the main things I was looking forward to at the European Beer Bloggers conference was the chance to try some interesting things I wouldn’t otherwise find.
 The Sam Adams Utopias ticked that box early and the Toccalmatto beers carried on the theme, but the dinner at the end of the first day held a surprise for me – a pair of beers from Pilsner Urquell.

 I’m not enough of a beer snob to eschew all forms of mass produced yellow fizzy beer, but I’ve not really gone near Pilsner Urquell.
 Jeff, landlord of The Gunmakers, sings its praises and I’ve been meaning to give it a try over my regular Polish tins, but I didn’t get a chance until #EBBC13.
 It was a different chance to that which I was expecting, presenting both the regular lager as well as an unfiltered version.
 Poured from a wooden cask…

 When preparing to go to The European Beer Bloggers conference I did a bit of research into who else was going.
 Helpfully the folks at #EBBC13 put up a list of attendees and one thing immediately struck me – there were a lot of brewery folks going.
-Along with big names like Garrett Oliver there were a number of folks whose names I didn’t know who made beers I like, and a bunch of breweries I’d not even heard of.
-During the opening pub crawl by chance I got talking to one of the folks from the latter category who, if I’d made a list, would have been someone I’d have sought out – Bruno Carilli, the founder of Birra Toccalmatto.
+Along with big names like Garrett Oliver, there were a number of folks whose names I didn’t know who made beers I like, and a bunch of breweries I’d not even heard of.
+During the opening pub crawl, I got talking to one of the folks from the latter category who, if I’d made a list, would have been someone I’d have sought out: Bruno Carilli, the founder of Birra Toccalmatto.